Did you know that 97% of people learn more about a local company online than any other medium?

 Plus, mobile friendly websites load quicker and make for a more positive UX (User Experience) with users being able to navigate around seamlessly.

 While making your website mobile responsive sounds pretty involved, it’s actually very easy to implement and maintain.
-Just ask any good web designer, and they will be able to create a mobile friendly website for you in no time!
+Just ask any good web design company, and they will be able to create a mobile friendly website for you in no time!

 Not sure if your website is mobile friendly?
 Take Google’s Mobile-Friendly Test tool.

 Did you know that 61% of mobile searchers are more likely to contact a local business if they have a mobile-friendly site? – HubSpot

 Local SEO is a digital marketing tactic that can get your website ranking in Google for locally relevant search terms.
 The first step is to localise your website (refer to the above step 1) and then continue to create and promote quality and relevant local content.

 Furthermore, be present and promote local community events both on and offline for great exposure and word of mouth.

 TIP: Take your local SEO further by hiring an SEO Specialist.
 They have the tools, tips, resources and experience to supercharge your SEO efforts!